Optimus-3: Dual-Router Aligned Mixture-of-Experts Agent with Dual-Granularity Reasoning-Aware Policy Optimization: Related Work

 \textbf{Mixture-of-Experts Architectures}.
 In recent years, Mixture of Experts (MoE) architectures \cite{mu2025comprehensive,moesurvey} have garnered significant attention in the field of Large Language Models (LLMs), owing to their scalability and sparsity in activation \cite{lepikhin2020gshard,fedus2022switch,du2022glam}.
-On the theoretical front, some work \cite{chen2022towards,lo2024closer} demonstrated the effectiveness of MoE architectures in tasks with cluster structures.
 To further enhance expert specialization, DeepSeekMoE \cite{dai2401deepseekmoe} proposed more differentiated expert training strategies, significantly boosting downstream task performance, albeit with increased training complexity.
-Recently, MoE architectures have been incorporated into MLLMs \cite{shen2025mome,li2025uni,lin2024moma,wu2024omni}, significantly enhancing their generalization capabilities and computational efficiency.
-Despite these advancements, existing MoE architectures still face notable challenges in load balancing and routing optimization.
-In this paper, we propose a task-routing driven MoE architecture, in which a task router directs each query to a designated task-specific expert along with a shared knowledge expert, thereby eliminating the need for token-level dynamic routing.
+Recently, MoE architectures have been incorporated into MLLMs \cite{shen2025mome,li2025uni,lin2024moma,wu2024omni,huang2025modes}, significantly enhancing their generalization capabilities and computational efficiency.
+Despite these advancements, existing MoE architectures still face notable challenges in load balancing and routing optimization \cite{shen2025mome}.
+In this paper, we propose a dual-router aligned MoE architecture, in which a task router to achieve orthogonal parameter decoupling, a layer router implements adaptive reasoning depth.